CELH Investors Have Opportunity to Lead Celsius Holdings, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 6, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Celsius Holdings, Inc. ("Celsius" or the "Company") (NASDAQ: CELH).
+BENSALEM, Pa., May 11, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Celsius Holdings, Inc. ("Celsius" or the "Company") (NASDAQ: CELH).

 Class Period: August 12, 2021 – March 1, 2022